JustinSDE/Algorithms/README.md

 # Algorithms
-Different Algorithms, from super easy to super hard ones, from general to specialized
+Different Algorithms, from easy to hard, from general to specialized Programming Languages: C++, Python